javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ```

-Hopefully, the situation with outer variables is quite clear for you now.
-But in more complex situations a deeper understanding of internals may be required.
-So let's dive deeper.
+Hopefully, the situation with outer variables is clear now.
+For most situations such understanding is enough.
+There are few details in the specification that we omitted for brewity.
+So in the next section we cover even more details, not to miss anything.

 ## Environments in detail

-Now that you understand how closures work generally, that's already very good.

 Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you know things in the very detail.